stacked-git/stacked-git.github.io/content/_index.md

 make prefix=/usr/local install install-doc
 ```

-For more information about installation, see [the INSTALL
+For more information about installation, see [the INSTALL.md
 file][gh-install].

 ## Getting Started